esimov/caire/README.md

 | `sobel` | 10 | Sobel filter threshold |
 | `debug` | false | Use debugger |

-In case you wish to reduce the image size by a specific percentage, it can be used the `-perc` boolean flag, which means you need only to specify that you want to deal with percentages instead of concrete values.
-In this case the values provided for width and height will be expressed as percentage.
+In case you wish to reduce the image size by a specific percentage, it can be used the `-perc` boolean flag, which means the image will be reduced to the width and height expressed as percentage.
 Here is a sample command using `-perc`:

 ```bash
 caire -in input/source.jpg -out ./out.jpg -perc=1 -width 20 -height 20 -debug=false
 ```

-which reduces the image width & height by 20%.
+which reduces the image width and height by 20%.

 The CLI command can process all the images from a specific directory too.